 Seeing a 404 error as a visitor is not a good thing and will generally make visitors look elsewhere for content.
 Another thing to consider is your website’s SEO, which determines how well you rank on search engines like Google.

-Why Are Tracking and Redirecting 404 Pages Important?
+Why Are Tracking and Redirecting 404 Pages in WordPress Important?

 Keep in mind that if you have hundreds or possibly thousands of 404 pages, you will be spending a lot of time.
 But, individual pages only take less than a minute.